PastelPrism/scrimba-front-end-path/README.md

 ⭐ Thank you and bye! 👋🙂

-**ps: This README isn't finished yet, it's a pretty big course**
+*ps: This README isn't finished yet, it's a pretty big course*

-This is for now a placeholder.
+This is from here a placeholder.
 Meanwhile, enjoy some little sciences facts:

 💡 Did you know, that a horse generally has more horsepower than juse one?